DrSnuggles/DrSnuggles.github.io/bloodwych/README.md

     + BUG Player should be able to move backwards on stairs (tested, working)

 ## TaDa / History / Changelog
+    - 05.04.2020 make use of UZIP to store 10 saves in localStorage
     - 03.04.2020 Savefile as download / Load savestate via DnD Setting the value of 'savegame3' exceeded the localStorage quota of 5mb.
 Each save > 1MB + autosave.
         Added F4=QuickSave + F9=QuickLoad.